nginxinc/nginx-controller-lab/docs/class1/module1/lab2.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

    1. Using Google Chrome, open a new tab
-   2. Enter `https://trading.dev.acmefinancial.net` as the URL
+   2. Enter `https://trading.dev.acmefinancial.net` as the URL (do it from the Jumpbox)
    3. Select Login
    4. enter the username: `admin` with the password `iloveblue`
    5. Note the dashboard, as we enable new features the dashboard will change, displaying these new capabilities.